Solutions to Impermanent Loss and Front-running in DeFi

 Decentralized finance is very similar to the traditional financial market in some cases.
 One thing which can help to feel so is a perfect adoption of front-running strategy to the DEXs.
 In traditional markets, such attacks can be implemented only by a certain close group of people.
 In DeFi the market is open for everyone which makes it even more vulnerable to such inequities.

-Front-running attack occurs when the one makes profit out of performing his transaction before another participant, while knowing about such transaction in advance.
-In the DEX environment such attacks performance is available for everyone, meaning both traders, arbitrageurs and miners.
+Front-running attack occurs when the one makes profit out of performing his transaction before another participant while knowing about such a transaction in advance.
+In the DEX environment, such attacks performance is available for everyone, meaning both traders, arbitrageurs and miners.
 Yet, it is worth mentioning that due to having a right to choose an order of transactions in the block, miners have the easiest way to make a front-running attack.

 Liquidity loss example